Oct 10, 2009

 Two komusô meet on the street corner, each one has taken a vow of silence.
 They greet each other through sound.

 Takiotoshi, (The Waterfall) is one of the thematic pieces for today’s concert.
-Zenpo Simura performs this old version with a ji-nashi (no lacquer in the inner bore) shakuhachi, a simply made instrument without the resilient urushi lacquer coating on the inside bore.
+SIMURA Zenpo Satosi performs this old version with a ji-nashi (no lacquer in the inner bore) shakuhachi, a simply made instrument without the resilient urushi lacquer coating on the inside bore.

 3. Kinko Style Honkyoku: Takiotoshi no Kyoku Christopher Yohmei